Jean-Luc Picard: Streaming

 In the third season, set later that year, Picard has deepened his relationship with Laris, but receives a distress message from Beverly Crusher, whose ship is under attack by a shadowy conspiracy of criminals just outside Federation space.
 Picard and Riker commandeer the Starfleet ship USS Titan under false pretenses and rescue Crusher, who reveals she had a son, Jack II, with Picard shortly after the events of Nemesis, and hid Jack from Picard to keep Jack safe from mounting assassination attempts on Picard.
 Picard and Riker's confrontations with the conspirators, combined with the efforts of his protégées Worf, Ro, and Raffi, reveal that a rogue faction of Changelings have infiltrated the highest levels of Starfleet and are interested in restarting the Dominion War.
 They wish to facilitate this by stealing Picard's dead original organic body.
 Picard captures the faction head, Vadic, and learns her motives, but is unable to prevent her escape, until she is killed by a resurrected Data.
 Worf and Raffi rescue Troi and Riker from certain doom, and the Enterprise-D bridge crew is reunited.
 The crew find out that Picard's original body's genome and brain contain irregularities that allow him to hear the Borg Collective, and the rogue Changelings have worked with the Borg to analyze and implant them in every Starfleet transporter code, thus rewriting the genome of every user with an immature parietal lobe.
 The crew fail to warn the rest of Starfleet in time, as the Borg assimilate Starfleet's youngest members.
 The Enterprise-D crew are forced to flee to the Starfleet Museum, whereupon La Forge reveals his secret project, a newly rebuilt and fully functional Enterprise-D, and gives command to Picard.
 Picard successfully rescues a newly assimilated Jack by infiltrating the Borg's last cube and plugging into the Borg hive mind to profess his fatherly love to Jack, while Beverly destroys its power source with the Enterprises torpedoes, eliminating the villainous Borg and their Queen once and for all.
-In 2402, Picard and Beverly, who have just bid Jack farewell before his first assignment for Starfleet, special counselor to Captain Seven of Nine, aboard the newly rechristened USS Enterprise-G (formally the Titan), are last seen playing poker in the Ten Forward bar in Los Angeles, with the rest of the crew of the Enterprise-D, finally content with their lives.
+In 2402, Picard and Beverly, who have just bid Jack farewell before his first Starfleet assignment aboard the Titan, now rechristened the Enterprise-G, are last seen playing poker in the Ten Forward bar in Los Angeles, with the rest of the crew of the Enterprise-D, finally content with their lives.